louisejones101/Radstone-livery-stables-Milestone1/README.md

 My mentor Elaine Roche for answering all my questions.
 Student support and Iris the cohort facilitator for checking in on me and encouraging me to keep going when I was 6 weeks behind schedule due to work commitments.
-Tutor support for giving me advice on how to use Github when I first started
+Tutor support for giving me advice on how to use Github when I first started.

 <br>